 After reading all three stories, choose a role and form small groups.
 First, work with others who have the same role that you do.
 Discuss your task and answer each question until you feel confident enough to teach it to others.
+Consider creating a visual aid to share with your literature circle.

 Then, form small groups with people who have different roles than you do.
 Start by reading the different versions aloud.
+Everyone should read a section.
 Then, share your ideas.
 Be sure to keep track of time.

-Summarizer: Create a narrative arc /timeline of the basic story.
-Include 5-10 points.
+Summarizer: Create a narrative arc or a timeline for each version.
+Include about four points.

-Character Expert: Create a list of the main characters.
+Character Expert: Create a list of the main characters - in this case, La Llorona before death and after, and the man/men she interacts with.
 Choose 3 to 5 personality adjectives that describe these characters.

-Extender: If you understand the cultural background of these stories, or of you have heard the story yourself, explain it to your group.
+Extender: If you understand the cultural background of these stories, explain it to your group.
+If you know similar folk tales from another culture, share those stories.